pifroggi/vs_colorfix/README.md

 If not used, all planes will be color fixed.

 ## Tips & Troubleshooting
-If you are having transfer issues because your clips are not sufficiently aligned, try this: https://github.com/pifroggi/vs_align
+If your clips are not sufficiently aligned, try this: https://github.com/pifroggi/vs_align